akrenner/NOAA-LCI/Manual.md

 Prior to sampling, the CTD status must be checked to ensure that there is sufficient battery power, logging space, and that settings are correct.
 Connect to the CTD using SeaTerm v.159 (not SeatermV2), then click 'Connect", then 'Status'.
 Check that date and time are correct. [//]: # if not, correct like this...XXX **code** adjust time and date in seaterm:
 - vbatt: battery must be greater than 12 V. If lower, change batteries.
 - casts: CTD stores up to 299 casts.
 If approaching 200 casts, download all data and clear CTD memory by clicking 'Init Log' button.
 DO NOT click this button until all data has been downloaded and confirmed to be adequate. mode: MUST be 'profile'.
-Ensure that CTD battery power is > X V. Lithium battery: > X V
+Ensure that CTD battery power is > X V. If vlith falls below 7, replace the lithium backup battery (https://rts.as/wp-content/uploads/2018/09/Seabird-SBE-19plus-Profiler-CTD-manual.pdf page 113).
 [//]: # XXX set time and date -- adjust XXX insert screenshot

 ### iPad